 We have all been held back at some point by our inner critic as its innate negativity eats away at our self-confidence and self-love.
-The question is: how can we silence that critical voice and achieve inner peace?
+Let’s unravel how to silence your inner critic.
+After all, achieving inner peace is a key pillar to practice self-love.

-Recognise that it is just a thought.
+At times, negative thoughts and self-doubt can show up like second-nature.
+That’s why the first step is acknowledgment; recognise that it’s just a thought.
 A thought is fleeting and, as they come and go, negative ones are bound to arrive at some stage.
-The first step is to recognise that it is a self-constructed thought and that only we are in control of our thoughts.
+Recognise that it’s a self-constructed thought and that only we are in control of our thoughts.

 Name your Inner Critic

 Give your inner critic a name.
 So, we’ve all heard of negative Nancy, right?
-Not only is it super catchy, but it also acts as a reminder to stop us moaning eventually because nobody likes a complainer.
-So why is it OK to be negative in our mind, to feed our inner critic?
-Let’s not give way to such a voice.
+Not only is it super catchy, but it also acts as a reminder to stop us getting wrapped up in negativity, criticism, and self-doubt.
+They all result in us feeling unworthy and unequipped to face life’s challenges and work towards our goals.
 Giving your inner critic a name will make it easier to recognise, thus becoming easier to silence.
-This technique further solidifies the fact that the inner critic is not you.
+This technique further solidifies the fact that the inner critic is not you and that we need to banish this outlook to practice self-love.

 Negative Nancy who?!

-Do not give the thought/your inner critic importance.
+Think about it.
+Does feeding your inner critic serve you in any way?
+Of course not!
+Let’s not give way to such a voice.
+Do not give your inner critic importance.
 The more you fret about it, the more you succumb to instilling the negativity in your mind.
 For example, if you find yourself thinking “I am so useless.
-I always mess up” listen as it comes to your consciousness, and let it go.
-That thought, “negativity Nancy” only grows if you let it.
+I always mess up” listen as it comes to your mind, and then let it go.
+That thought, or “negativity Nancy”, only grows if you let it.
+After all, overthinking is a vicious circle that often leads to stress, anxiety, and depression.

 Replace Negativity with Positivity

 Override the negativity with positivity.
 The garden analogy works perfectly here: we remove weeds to stop them from stealing the sun, nutrients, and water from the plants and flowers we wish to grow.
 Watering the weeds would just be counterproductive.
 Instead of watering the weeds, we must remove them in order to let the flowers grow.
 The same situation exists in our minds.
-Upon recognising your inner critic, that unwelcomed weed, be sure to replace it with a positive thought.
+Upon recognising your inner critic or negative mindset, that unwelcomed weed, be sure to replace it with a positive thought.

 Highlight your Strengths

 Invest in a self-love journal.
 Every time someone gives you a compliment, write it down.
 Every time you recognise a personal strength, jot that down too.
-Give examples, elaborate, big yourself up.
+Give examples of your achievements, elaborate, big yourself up.
 This will act as a strong DIY weed killer in those times of need.
-If one day you are facing a fierce battle against negative Nancy, the self-love journal is there to lend you a helping hand with your struggles.
+If one day you are facing a fierce battle against Negative Nancy, practice self-love through journaling.
 Take a glimpse, or read through as much as it takes to silence that dreaded (but completely normal!) negativity.

 “Loving yourself isn’t vanity – it’s sanity.” – Katrina Mayer